Submitty/submitty.github.io/_docs/sysadmin/configuration/student_photos.md

 ### How to Upload Photos

-  * Photos must be a supported image format (`png`, `jpeg`, `jpg`, `gif`, or `webp`) and mustbe named with the students username (lowercase), e.g., `smithj.png`
+  * Photos must be a supported image format (`png`, `jpeg`, `jpg`, `gif`, or `webp`) and must be named with the students username (lowercase), e.g., `smithj.png`

   * Click the "Upload Student Photos" button on the top right hand side of the page.
 This option is only available to instructors.